Talia-Albert1/CGE_Server/README.md

 * cgMLSTFinder: https://bitbucket.org/genomicepidemiology/cgmlstfinder/src/master/

 ## How to Use
-Open the cge_server.py with a a text editor and change the database directories of each program at the top of the script (lines 15 - 21) so they reflect the location on your computer.
+Open the cge_server.py with a a text editor and change the database directories of each program at the top of the script so they reflect the location on your computer.
 ```
 virulencefinder_db = '/path/to/dir/CGE_server/virulencefinder/virulencefinder_db'
 resfinder_db = '/path/to/dir/CGE_server/resfinder/'